senkovskaia/App_Diff_Equations/README.md

 It provides interactive inputs, symbolic computations using **SymPy**, and visual plots using **Plotly**.

 ## Features
-- Compute coefficients for power series solutions using symbolic differentiation.
-- Solve linear differential equations with variable coefficients.
+- Solving linear homogeneous differential equations of the second order using power series.

-- Recurrence relations for finding coefficients of power series expansions.
+- Finding coefficients for power series via a recurrence equation.

+- Finding a solution to a differential equation using power series at ordinary points and using the Frobenius method at singular points.

 - Interactive visualization of solutions using numerical approximation.
-- Handles different cases of the Frobenius method, including singular points.

 ## Hosted Application